devKaos117/Kronos.py/README.md

 ## About <a name = "about"></a>

 ### Summary <a name = "about-summary"></a>
 Kronos is a Python utility package for dealing with time, analysis and logging.
-It was designed to simplify the development of robust, high-performance applications with clean observability and controlled resource usage.
+It was designed to simplify the development of robust, high-performance applications with clean observability and controlled resource usage

 ### Features <a name = "about-features"></a>